alexplaksa17/Starnavi-test-task/README.md

 # Starnavi-test-task
-Test task for the vacancy Starnavi frontend developer How to run it:
+Test task for the vacancy Starnavi frontend developer

+In this app I use React route to navigate between home and form pages and redux-thunk for side effects

+How to run it:
 <li>copy git repo</li>
 <li>go to projet folder</li>